 If you want to start a profitable blog, that means you want to start a business.

-This post will teach you how to save money.
 For example, hiring a web designer can cost $1000-$3000 for a professionally designed blog.
 If you want to save money, buy a premade theme for $40.
-Blogging as a full-time job isn't free.
-I feel I need to reiterate that as I get a ton of emails from readers saying they don't want to spend $1 on their business.
+Blogging as a full-time job isn’t free.
+I need to reiterate that as I get a ton of emails from readers saying they don’t want to spend $1 on their business.
+Blogging is not for you if that’s the case.

 1. Start your blog with a plan